On the functoriality of the space of equivariant smooth $h$-cobordisms: Stabilization of -cobordisms

 In this setup we will define a bijection $\St^{e_{12}}\St^{e_{01}}(\bar W) \cong \St^{e_{02}}(\bar W)$ and prove it is a diffeomorphism.

 \begin{prop} There is a canonical natural homeomorphism \end{prop}

-The map will preserve the encasing function, and it will also preserve the associated point in $W$, when it exists.
+We take this homeomorphism to be the unique map that commutes with the encasing function to $M_2 \times [-1,1]$, and that also commutes with the projection to $W$ when in the nontrivial region, see \autoref{regions}.
 By \autoref{indexing_coordinates}, there is at most one map with this property, so we are really just claiming that such a map exists and is a homeomorphism.
 The canonical map is also natural with respect to isomorphisms, meaning that for each encased diffeomorphism $f\colon W\xrightarrow{\cong} W'$ the following square commutes.

 \begin{proof} We begin by identifying the trivial regions.
 The trivial region of $\St^{e_{01}}(\bar W)$ consists of all points that go to the complement of the interior of $D(\nu_{01} \times \R)$ in $M_1 \times [-1,1]$.
 If we apply \autoref{st_rho_diffeo} to an open neighborhood of this first trivial region, we conclude that $\St^{e_{12}}\St^{e_{01}}\rho$ is a diffeomorphism on an ``extended trivial region'' in the double stabilization $\St^{e_{12}}\St^{e_{01}}(\bar W)$, consisting of both the complement of the interior of $D(\nu_{12} \times \R)$ in $M_2 \times [-1,1]$, and those points in